(Except for Canada, Mexico, or the adjacent islands for which different rules apply.)

-Students traveling within the US (anywhere outside of Cambridge/Boston) are always advised to carry their original passport, Form I-20, I-94 record, and proof of enrollment at MIT as evidence of their valid student visa status in the US.
+Students traveling within the U.S. (anywhere outside of Cambridge/Boston) are always advised to carry their original passport, Form DS-2019, I-94 record, and proof of enrollment at MIT as evidence of their valid student visa status in the US.
 This information can be requested by Federal authorities, especially if traveling by airplane, train, or bus.

 If any questions arise, please feel free to contact your ISO Advisor.

-Request a Form I-20 with ISO Travel Signature
+Request a Form DS-2019 with ISO Travel Signature

-Students should check page 2 of your current Form I-20 for a ISO advisor signed travel signature.
+Students should check the bottom right hand corner of their current Form DS-2019 for an ISO advisor or program sponsor signed travel signature.
 This signature should be dated at least within 12 months of the day you plan to re-enter the U.S.

-Forgot to pick up your Form I-20 before travel?
+Forgot to pick up your Form DS-2019 before travel?

 Create an express shipping label to have the ISO mail the document to you.

-Please see our pages on Traveling to Canada, Mexico, or Adjacent Islands or Travel for Canadians, for different guidelines on travel, if your situation applies.
-Also, see U.S. Student and Exchange Visitor Program guidelines on Travel Re-entry for F Visa.
+Please see our page on Returning from Canada, Mexico, or Adjacent Islands for different guidelines on travel, if your situation applies.